Neuromorphic Computing: A Theoretical Framework for Time, Space, and Energy Scaling: Identifying a Neuromorphic Advantage

 While this analysis shows that \textit{direct} mappings of ANNs to NMC platforms should not be expected to provide scaling advantages, the prior analysis illustrates that advantages may be obtained if the computational graph of ANNs can be reshaped suitably.
 For this reason, research into SNN mappings likely should focus on identifying isomorphic computational graphs that can shift the neuromorphic costs.
-For instance, a NMC implementation of an ANN that is limited to a constant fan-in onto neurons or a scale-independent activation sparsity could shift the ANN costs closer to the mesh costs.
+For instance, an NMC implementation of an ANN that enforces bounded fan-in/fan-out, or induces scale-independent activation sparsity (i.e., $|\Delta S(t)| \ll |S|$), could shift the ANN costs closer to the mesh costs.
 This goal is similar to conventional methods focused on ANN quantization, pruning, and regularization to minimize conventional resource costs, which can be factored into ANN training methods, however the specific approaches would likely need to be specific to NMC.

 An alternative is that NMC solutions should minimize the use of feed-forward layers and focus on recurrent networks.
 This is consistent with a growing belief in the NMC community that recurrent ANN models, such as echo-state networks \cite{jaeger2001echo}, liquid-state machines \cite{maass2002real}, and more recently state-space models \cite{voelker2019legendre, meyer2025diagonal}, may be more suitable for NMC than feed-forward models.
-Recurrent networks naturally enable the reuse of components (mitigating the high space costs of NMC), however as described above, it is likely necessary to have either scale-free connectivity (constant fan-in on neurons) or a convergence of network activity to observe scalable energy advantages.
+Recurrent networks naturally enable the reuse of components (mitigating the high space costs of NMC), however as described above, it is likely necessary to have either scale-free connectivity (bounded degree) or a convergence of network activity to observe scalable energy advantages.
 To date it remains an open question whether such recurrent networks can be realized with these energy characteristics while providing competitive performance.